Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

-Here, we present the result for the case where $\gamma$ in (\ref{equ-adv-loss-l2}) is set to zero and the adversarial layers act on all qubits.
+Here, we present the result for the case where the adversarial layers act on all qubits.
 In the following plots, each line represents the average of three runs, with the shaded regions surrounding the lines indicating the variance across these runs.
 The individual points correspond to the actual data collected from the experiments, and the dotted lines connect these points to illustrate the trends observed.
-The fluctuations in the plots, more apparent for the MNIST dataset, result from the inherent randomness of stochastic gradient descent and the shuffling of batches at each epoch, which alters the data order used for gradient calculation, causing slight variations in the optimization path and final model parameters.
+The fluctuations in the plots result from the inherent randomness of stochastic gradient descent and the shuffling of batches at each epoch, which alters the data order used for gradient calculation, causing slight variations in the optimization path and final model parameters.

-Following the format of Fig. \ref{fig-experiments-1}, the plots in Figures \ref{fig-experiments-2} to \ref{fig-experiments-24} are organized similarly: those on the left display results for the MNIST dataset, while those on the right show results for the FMNIST dataset.
+\paragraph{MNIST and FMNIST:} In Figures~\ref{fig-exp-1} to \ref{fig-exp-4}, the plots on the left show the results for the MNIST dataset, while those on the right show the results for the FMNIST dataset.
 In all these figures, the number of adversarial layers is indicated in the caption for plots corresponding to a single adversarial block.
-For plots showing the results for multiple blocks of adversarial layers, the legend displays both the position of the adversarial blocks and the number of layers in each block.
-Beyond Fig. \ref{fig-experiments-3}, some plots, labeled 'with higher lr' in the legends, present results obtained with higher learning rates, chosen because the original learning rates display limited improvement in misclassification rates.
-However, corresponding plots with the original learning rates are also included for comparison.
-For four-class classification, the higher learning rates are set to 0.005 for all epochs, whereas for binary classification, the adversarial layers, corresponding to plots marked as 'with higher lr', are trained with a higher learning rate of 0.005 for the first 10 epochs, followed by a learning rate of 0.001 for the next 10 epochs.
+For plots showing the results for multiple blocks of adversarial layers, the legends displays both the position of the adversarial blocks and the number of layers in each block.

+\paragraph{CIFAR-2:} The left plot in Figure~\ref{fig-experiments-cifar-1} illustrates the effects of modifying an 80-layer quantum classifier by inserting a 10-layer adversarial block within its layers, while the right plot shows the results when a 40-layer adversarial block is inserted.
+For the cases where multiple blocks of adversarial layers are inserted, the legends specifies both the insertion depth and the number of layers in each added block.